In only one year (2026) the Diablo series will celebrate its 30th anniversary.

 Launched over a decade after the previous entry, Diablo III boasted a new graphics engine, a new cast of characters (collectively called the Nephalem), and a more prominent story, which explored more of the Diablo series’ cosmology that has been explored ever before.

-With the two expansions installed, Diablo 3 boasts seven playable characters: the Witch Doctor, the Barbarian, the Wizard, the Monk, the Demon Hunter, the Crusader, and finally the Necromancer.
 In addition to unique abilities, each character also uses a different resource in place of generic mana.
 For instance the Crusader needs Wrath gained through attacking and being attacked, while the Necromancer gathers Essence with primary attacks and spends it on more specialized ones.

 The future of Diablo